 These development partners also focus on technology transfer and farmer training, equipping them with the necessary knowledge and skills through field manuals.
 This training helps farmers improve their agricultural practices.
 Additionally, these organizations engage in research and development, constantly working to improve existing farming techniques and develop new ones.

-Capacity building is another important aspect of in the work of development partners, with a focus on soil conservation and crop production.
+Capacity building is another important aspect in the work of development partners, with a focus on soil conservation and crop production.
 By providing training programs such as the Program for Capacity Development in Agriculture (P4CDA), they enhance farmers' abilities and promote sustainable agricultural practices.

 Furthermore, development partners such as RDI contribute to market-related data, offering insights and information that help farmers make informed decisions.
 Additionally, RDI support farmers by providing seeds credit.
 In addition to their agricultural focus, development organizations actively participate in biodiversity protection, providing information on biodiversity conservation and collaborating with farmers' cooperatives.